Hey, it's me. I'm the pharmacist.

 With that being said, let’s look at the best collagen supplements for hair growth products on the market, and the ones that I typically recommend to my patients.

-Coming in at number one is Amen Collagen from Codeage.
+Coming in at number two is Amen Collagen from Codeage.

 This is great for those of us who hate mixing powders, or dry-scooping into our mouths.